lcrespom/Modulator/web/help/md/tutorial.md

 ## Updating a playing track

-At any moment, we have access to this looping melody track in the `tracks.melody` object.
+Because we have named our track `melody`, we have access to this looping melody track in the `tracks.melody` object at any time we want to use it.
 Every time a track is created, it is added to the global `tracks` object with the user-provided name.

 Let's modify the volume of the looping track.
 Write the following code below the previous code: